wltsmrz/nimler/docs/CODECS.md

-# Available types for codec convenience functions
+# Available types for codec functions

 See [codec tests](https://github.com/wltsmrz/nimler/tree/master/tests/codec) for example usage and potentially more up to date list.